fhiso/basic-concepts/basic-concepts.md

 during *discovery*, support for which is *optional*.

-During *discovery*, and in other situations when a formal definition of a particular *term* is needed, it is useful to have a formalism for providing information about that *term*.
+During *discovery*, and in other situations when a formal definition of a particular *term* is needed, it is necessary to have a formalism for providing information about that *term*.

-A **property** is a particular piece of information that might be provided when defining another entity.
+A **property** is a particular piece of information that might be provided when defining some entity.
 The thing being defined is typically a *term*, and is called the **subject** of the *property*.

 {.ednote} The *subject* of the *property* is only said to be typically a